yuhenghuang/local_leetcode/README.md

 # C++ Library to Execute Leetcode Problems Locally

 This repository contains a C++ header only library that helps to execute [Leetcode](https://leetcode.com/) problems in **one line**.

-Currently the library is header-only thus no build is needed.
+header-only version will be available in the future.

 ### Quick Start